Greeks at Nine/Jews at Eleven

 The Plague of Pragmatism

 Can you imagine the range of personal preferences available to the believers in the first century?
 They came out of idol worship, orgies, human sacrifices, and offerings of appeasement to household demonic idols.
-There was much more going on in these churches than drums, guitars, soundtracks, and pipe organs.
+There was much more going on in these churches than drums, guitars, soundtracks, pipe organs and lights on chemical smoke.
 The church fathers insisted on Spirit and truth—on the substance of worship: the Word, prayer, and Communion.
 They took the traditions of the synagogue and the temple, added the Lord’s Supper, made them Christocentric and created multicultural, multi-generational Christian worship.
 They put Jesus at the center, not culture-clad concessions to the marketplace.
 Let me quote Barnes a final time:

 “The best way to produce peace between alienated minds is to bring them to the same Savior.”